mendix/docs/content/howto/tutorials/sap-purchase-order-approval.md

 Before starting this how-to, make sure you have completed the following prerequisites:

 * Create a free [Mendix Account](https://www.mendix.com/sign-up/SAP)
-* Open and log in to the [Mendix Desktop Modeler](https://appstore.home.mendix.com/link/modelers/)
+* Download, open, and log in to the [Mendix Desktop Modeler](https://appstore.home.mendix.com/link/modelers/)
 * Request the authentication credentials required to connect with the SAP Gateway Demo System (ES4) by registering [here](https://register.sapdevcenter.com/SUPSignForms/)

 ## 3 Starting with the SAP Purchase Order Approval App